kodjai/pyJds/readme.md

     **Note**: Use following command to find position of site-packages: python -c "import site; print (site.getsitepackages())"

-2. Link the local pyjds source directory into your python installtion.
+2. Link the local pyjds source directory into your python installation.
 ## Sample Codes
 Sample codes are available here: `xxx`